cloudmesh-community/hid-sp18-516/cloudmesh/swagger_assignment/README.md

 ## Note :
 * Since I am using POST, the execution is done via curl.
 * Use proper url encoding for commands which have spaces \(for ex: ls -l, uname -a etc\) or other special characters in the curl command.
-* I have only tested this on localhost \(since I did not have any other machine to connect to\).
+* This code has been tested only on localhost as of now \(since I did not have any other machine to connect to\).
 * The username and password for now is `admin` and `secret` respectively.
 Use the correct base64 encoded string in the header.
 * This is not the final code and it will be improved based on the feedback given.